microsoft/hands-on-lab-redis/docs/workshop.md

 </details>

-## Add Azure Cache for Redis to your API
+## Add caching to your API

-If you look at the `Catalog.Api.csproj` you will see that the `StackExchange.Redis` NuGet package is already referenced in the project.
-This is the package that will allow you to use Azure Cache for Redis in your .NET API.
+The goal of this part is to set up the logic to interact with Azure Cache for Redis to store and retrieve the products list, and improve the overall latency of the `/products` endpoint.

-The goal of this part is to set up the interactions with Azure Cache for Redis in your API and to use it to improve the performance of the `/products` endpoint.
-To do this, you will use the `ProductCacheService.cs` class which is pre-configured for you.
+Most of the bricks you will need for the lab are provided in the `ProductCacheService.cs` class preconfigured for you.
+You will need to implement the caching logic using these bricks to complete the lab.

 If you open it you will see two methods:
 - `GetProductsAsync`: This method is used to get the products from the cache
 - `SetProductsAsync`: This method is used to set the products in the cache

 They both use the `IRedisService` interface to interact with the cache and use the mechanism of serialization/deserialization to store and retrieve data.
+This interface and the standard interaction methods to any Redis Cache come from the `StackExchange.Redis` Nuget Package already referenced in `src/catalog-api/Catalog.Api.csproj`

 <div class="tip" data-title="Tips">